kubernetes/website/content/en/docs/concepts/extend-kubernetes/api-extension/custom-resources.md

  - You talk about Remote Procedure Calls (RPCs).
  - Directly storing large amounts of data (e.g. > a few kB per object, or >1000s of objects).
  - High bandwidth access (10s of requests per second sustained) needed.
- - Store end-user data (such as images, PII, etc) or other large-scale data processed by applications.
+ - Store end-user data (such as images, PII, etc.) or other large-scale data processed by applications.
  - The natural operations on the objects are not CRUD-y.
  - The API is not easily modeled as objects.
  - You chose to represent pending operations with an operation ID or an operation object.